-Churches Fire works with companies of all shapes, sizes and industries all over the UK to protect staff, visitors and assets from the risk of fire.
+Churches Fire & Security works with companies of all shapes, sizes and industries all over the UK to protect staff, visitors and assets from the risk of fire.
 We partner with retailers to ensure that fire safety is addressed to the highest standards, implementing a proactive approach to compliance to ensure that risks are minimised.

 Should a fire break out, we make sure that you are prepared and protected with the highest standards of safety equipment.